Spring Recess

 The Blank Page Is a Field of Infinite Possibility

-Whether you've never penned a poem or you're halfway through your third novel, our Creative Writing program will provide you with the supportive community, the knowledge of craft, and the inspiration to find and to refine your voice, tell your story, and learn to exercise the untapped power of your imagination.
+Whether you've never penned a poem or you're halfway through your third novel, our Creative Writing program will provide you with the supportive community, the knowledge of craft, and the inspiration to find and to refine your voice, tell your story, and learn to exercise

 Our Program

+Our passionate and experienced instructors, all writers themselves, will guide you as you embark on your own journey to parts as yet unknown.
 We offer a three-course sequence (ENGL 161, 162, 163), taught concurrently.
 First-time students, regardless of previous experience as writers, should enroll in 161.
 Our classes are offered day and evening and during the summer.
+Upon completion of the sequence and corequistes, students earn a Certificate of Achievement in Creative Writing.

 Beginners will write poetry, fiction, and creative nonfiction, while advanced students may choose to focus their work on a particular genre or a particular project, such as a chapbook, a memoir, or a novella.
 All students will participate in a writer's workshop, perform regular exercises to get the ink flowing and practice elements of craft, and develop skills in reading published work as writers.